hmchen47/Programming/Misc/P4Love/00-Welcome.md

   + build & run go program as described in Mac OX/Linux

+## 0.5.3 Basic of Variable in Go

-## 0.7 Homework 0: Working with Integers and Arrays
+## 0.6 Homework 0: Working with Integers and Arrays